ks888/LambStatus/README.md

 * It eases your pain caused by the scaling / availability issues.
 It is terrible if your service is down AND heavy traffic from stuck users stops your status page.
 * It enables you to pay only for what you use.
 A status page only occasionally gets huge traffic.
 The system takes only $1 per 30,000 visitors and almost $0 if no visitors.

-Apart from the Serverless architecture, LambStatus enables you to:

-* Build and update the system with a few clicks (by the power of the CloudFormation)
-* Choose the AWS region different from your service's region.
-If both your service and its status page rely on the same region, [the region outage](https://aws.amazon.com/message/41926/) may stop both.

-## Installation

-See [the Get Started page](https://lambstatus.github.io/get-started) to build your first status page!

 ## Join our Community

-*Any contributions are very welcome!*
+* Follow [our twitter account](https://twitter.com/LambStatus) to get the latest news.

-* Ask a question at [Gitter Chatroom](https://gitter.im/ks888/LambStatus) or [GitHub Issues](https://github.com/ks888/LambStatus/issues/new)
+* Ask a question at the [Gitter Chatroom](https://gitter.im/ks888/LambStatus) or [GitHub Issues](https://github.com/ks888/LambStatus/issues/new).
-* Read our [contributing document](https://lambstatus.github.io/contributing) to set up the development environment
+* Report a bug, a feature request, a design issue and even typo at [GitHub Issues](https://github.com/ks888/LambStatus/issues/new).
+* Open a first pull request reading our [contributing document](https://lambstatus.github.io/contributing)!